lse-st510/lse-st510.github.io/index.md

 In this lecture we discuss some fundamental results of online learning.
 We start with online classification where we introduce the basic concept of online learnability and the notion of Littlestone's dimension, prediction mistake bounds for various algorithms, and classic weighted majority algorithm and regret bounds derived by using this algorithm.
 We then consider online convex optimization and establish a regret bound of the online gradient descent algorithm.
 We finally discuss the online perceptron algorithm, and establish a bound for the prediction mistakes for this algorithm by showing that the perceptron algorithm is an online gradient descent algorithm defined for certain surrogate convex loss function.

 *Readings*:
-* Shai Shalev-Shwartz and Shai Ben-David, Understanding Machine Learning: from Theory to Algorithms, Cambridge University Press, 2014; text [here](https://www.cs.huji.ac.il/~shais/UnderstandingMachineLearning/understanding-machine-learning-theory-algorithms.pdf)
+* Shai Shalev-Shwartz and Shai Ben-David, Understanding Machine Learning: from Theory to Algorithms, Cambridge University Press, 2014; [online](https://www.cs.huji.ac.il/~shais/UnderstandingMachineLearning/understanding-machine-learning-theory-algorithms.pdf)
-* Elad Hazan, Introduction to Online Convex Optimization, manuscript, 2019, [online](https://sites.google.com/view/intro-oco/).
+* Elad Hazan, Introduction to Online Convex Optimization, manuscript, 2019; [online](https://sites.google.com/view/intro-oco/).
-* Alexandrs Slivkins, Introduction to Multi-Armed Bandits, Now Publishers, 2019 (Chapter 5), [online](https://arxiv.org/pdf/1904.07272.pdf).
+* Alexandrs Slivkins, Introduction to Multi-Armed Bandits, Now Publishers, 2019 (Chapter 5); [online](https://arxiv.org/pdf/1904.07272.pdf).

 *Lab*:
 * Weighted majority algorithm